gregdetre/healthyselfjournal/docs/reference/COMMAND_LINE_INTERFACE.md

 #### Mic check

-- `--mic-check/--no-mic-check`: enabled by default.
-On startup (including when `--resume` is used), records a fixed 3 second sample so you can verify your mic level and transcription quality.
+- `--mic-check/--no-mic-check`: disabled by default.
+When enabled (including when `--resume` is used), records a fixed 3 second sample so you can verify your mic level and transcription quality.
 The temporary recording is transcribed and shown, then discarded.
 Press ENTER to continue, ESC to try again, or `q` to quit.

 Environment variables: